dsleo/dsleo.github.io/_posts/2026-03-14-agi-last-stop.md

 3. If it could rediscover the theory from earlier physics knowledge, that would be strong evidence of genuine AGI.

 But there are only so many Einsteins in the world[^1].
 Requiring AGI to match the achievements of the most exceptional scientific minds may simply set the bar too high.
 Although progress certainly has been astonishing.
 GPT-2 was useless for any real-world task, GPT-3.5 became useful for beginners on some tasks, GPT-5 performance may  match that of many professionals in several domains.
 We could measure this as a percentile on some imaginary scale of ability across the full population.
-But expecting AGI to sit at the very frontier of human intelligence—the extreme tail of the distribution—is the most demanding possible definition.
+But expecting AGI to sit at the very frontier of human intelligence,the extreme tail of the distribution, is the most demanding possible definition.

 ## Climbing the Ladder: Three Levels of Intelligence
 Before jumping directly to “Einstein-level” intelligence, it may be useful to think of scientific capability as a ladder of cognitive abilities, each building on the previous one.

 ### Level 1 — Induction and Deduction
 Induction emerges from large-scale statistical pattern recognition, and modern LLMs have become remarkably strong at it.
 This capability is well illustrated by systems such as [AlphaEvolve](https://arxiv.org/abs/2506.13131)[^2].

 Deduction is now achieved with the advent of reasoning models together with the scaling of formalized languages.
 A prominent example is [AlphaProof](https://www.nature.com/articles/s41586-025-09833-y).

-### Level 2 — Analogical reasoning
+### Level 2 — Analogical Reasoning
 Analogical reasoning allows a system to transfer relational structure from one domain to another: recognizing that two situations share the same underlying pattern even if their surface details differ.

 This is not merely saying "A virus is like a computer worm because both infect things."
 A stronger historical example comes from the birth of financial mathematics.
 In the 1970s, [Black and Scholes](https://www.sfu.ca/~kkasa/BlackScholes_73.pdf) derived a partial differential equation governing the price of a European option.
 After a logarithmic change of variables and a rescaling of time, this equation reduced to the classical heat equation.